James B. McPherson: Legacy

 A distinctive engraved portrait of McPherson appeared on U.S. paper money in 1890 and 1891.
 The bills are called "treasury notes" or "coin notes" and are widely collected today because of their fine, detailed engraving.
 The $2 McPherson "fancyback" note of 1890, with an estimated 600–900 in existence relative to the 4.9 million printed, ranks as number 15 in the "100 Greatest American Currency Notes" compiled by Bowers and Sundman (2006).

 The James B. McPherson Elementary School in the Ravenswood area of Chicago, Illinois, was named for McPherson.

 In his home town of Clyde, Ohio, James B. McPherson Highway (US 20) was dedicated and named in his honor on August 9, 1941; the designation was extended across the state in 1973.
 The McPherson Middle School and McPherson Cemetery are named for him as well.
 The cemetery was named Evergreen Cemetery, but was renamed McPherson Cemetery on December 15, 1868.
 There is also a monument that was erected in his honor on July 22, 1881, at the McPherson Cemetery.
 President Rutherford B. Hayes gave the dedication speech during the ceremony for the monument.
 There were many US Civil War officers in attendance for the dedication of the monument, including General William Tecumseh Sherman.
 His childhood home on E. Maple Street in Clyde, Ohio is now owned by the Clyde Heritage League and is a museum that can be toured.

 In popular media

 The alternate history novel Never Call Retreat: Lee and Grant: The Final Victory, by Newt Gingrich, and William R. Forstchen, includes McPherson as a major character.

 In another alternate history, If the South Had Won the Civil War by MacKinlay Kantor - in which the war ended in 1863 with a decisive Confederate victory - McPherson survived to become President of the United States for two terms in the 1880s and strongly pursue a line of reconciliation with the Confederate States.

 McPherson and his hat also feature prominently in the book Map of Thieves, by Michael Karpovage.

 McPherson has been mentioned several times on the Drunken Peasants podcast by host TJ Kirk who has stated he is a relative of McPherson's.
-Unless he is a very distant relative then he is not related to McPherson.
-One of McPherson's brothers died without issue, the other had one son, who then died without issue.
-McPherson's sister Emeline had 3 children, with only her oldest daughter, Emma McPherson VanderCook, having living decedents today; none of whom are TJ Kirk.
-In 2023 Kirk stated that it was possible that the claims of his ancestry to McPherson were just "family bullshit".

 The 1939 film Union Pacific depicts a (fictional) steam locomotive named after McPherson.